zyxa/AudacityLabelsAndCueSheets/README.md

 If the command line is empty, the dialog box shows (multiple times, until Cancel button will be pressed).

 The tool doesn't show any extra messages in any cases - either conversion proceeded successfully or not.
 It doesn't ask and doesn't overwrite anything.
-If it is needed, the tool just renames old files by appending .yyyymmdd-hhmmss-zzz.bak
+If it is needed, the tool just renames old files by appending ".yyyymmdd-hhmmss-zzz.bak"

 User can simultaneously select files in both formats.
 If the file has .cue extension, it will be processed as Cue Sheet, otherwise (any other extension) - as Audacity labels.